threefoldtecharchive/rivine/extensions/readme.md

 		// Revert the block from the plugin.
 		// An error should be returned in case something went wrong.
 		RevertBlock(block types.Block, height types.BlockHeight, bucket *persist.LazyBoltBucket) error

+		// Close releases any resources helt by the plugin like the PluginViewStorage Close() error
 	}
 ```